kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 #### Not programming languages

-Sometimes, for the uninitiated, any "code", i.e. a string of keyboard symbols other than letters and standard punctuation, looks like a "programming language".
+Sometimes, for the uninitiated, any "code", i.e., a string of keyboard symbols other than letters and standard punctuation, looks like a "programming language".
 I might be preaching to the choir here, but let's make it clear: markups are not programming languages.

 With programming languages, people tell computers to perform tasks; they write algorithmic instructions for computers to execute.
 Programming languages are used for creating programs.